StudioPlatforms/Studio-Mainnet/docs/validator-setup-instructions.md

 # Studio Blockchain Validator Node Setup Instructions

-This document provides step-by-step instructions for setting up a validator node for the Studio Blockchain network and connecting it to the main node.
+This document provides comprehensive instructions for setting up a validator node for the Studio Blockchain network.
+It incorporates lessons learned from actual deployments and addresses common challenges.

 ## System Requirements